-"I feel like he's going to be one of the best backs in this league for a long time," Baltimore Ravens running back Mark Ingram II said at the Pro Bowl in Orlando, Florida.
+"I feel like he's going to be one of the best backs in this league for a long time," Baltimore Ravens running back Mark Ingram II said at the Pro Bowl.

-5. Tampa Bay Buccaneers: Devin White, LB, LSU
+5. Tampa Bay Buccaneers: Jonah Williams, OT, Alabama

 Original Selection: Devin White, LB, LSU

-Despite playing just 13 games because of injury, White finished 2019 with 91 tackles, 2.5 sacks, three passes defended, an interception and three forced fumbles.
-He has emerged as the face of Tampa's defense and should become a perennial Pro Bowler.
+There's nothing wrong with the Tampa Bay Buccaneers' original selection of former LSU linebacker Devin White.
+He finished 2019 with 91 tackles, 2.5 sacks, three passes defended, an interception and three forced fumbles in 13 games, and he should become a perennial Pro Bowler.

 6. New York Giants: Daniel Jones, QB, Duke

 Original Selection: Daniel Jones, QB, Duke